Privacy Fence Ideas

 Here’s one more view of the hanging screens:

 Some improve privacy, others simply add vertical interest to the garden.
-I hope you found some ideas you like.
+I hope you found some ideas for your garden.